Definition of sexual harassment at workplace needs to be expanded: NCW

 “Section 10 of the Act (sexual harassment of women at workplace act) providing for conciliatory process has received a fair amount of criticism from many stakeholders, in that, it acts as a hindrance on women reporting sexual harassment and that indirect pressure might be applied to make the complainants withdraw their complaints,” the report said.

-The NCW also suggested that regular training and orientation programmes be conducted by the central and state authorities for the members of the internal committees. (agencies)
+The NCW also suggested that regular training and orientation programmes be conducted by the central and state authorities for the members of the internal committees.
+(PTI)

 Editorial